-Lunch and Supper Birth through 5 months 6 through 11 months 4-6 fluid ounces breastmilk 1 or formula 2 6-8 fluid ounces breastmilk 1 or formula 2 ; and 0-4 tablespoons infant cereal^{2,3} meat, fish, poultry, whole egg, cooked dry beans, or cooked dry peas; or 0-2 ounces of cheese; or 0-4 ounces (volume) of cottage cheese; or 0-4 ounces or 1⁄2cup of yogurt4; or a combination of the above5; and Proactmilk or formula, or portions of both must be 0-2 tablespoons vegetable or fruit or a combination of both ^{5,6}
+Lunch and Supper

+Birth through 5 months 6 through 11 months

+4-6 fluid ounces breastmilk 1 or formula 2 6-8 fluid ounces breastmilk 1 or

+formula 2 ; and

+0-4 tablespoons

+infant cereal ^{2,3}

+meat,

+fish,

+poultry,

+whole egg,

+cooked dry beans, or

+cooked dry peas; or

+0-2 ounces of cheese; or

+0-4 ounces (volume) of cottage cheese; or

+0-4 ounces or 1⁄2cup of yogurt 4 ; or a

+combination of the above 5 ; and

+0-2 tablespoons vegetable or fruit or a

+combination of both ^{5,6}

-1Breastmilk or formula, or portions of both, must be served; however, it is recommended that breastmilk be served in place of formula from birth through 11 months.
+1 Breastmilk or formula, or portions of both, must be served; however, it is recommended that breastmilk be served in place of formula from birth through 11 months.
 For some breastfed infants who regularly consume less than the minimum amount of breastmilk per feeding, a serving of less than the minimum amount of breastmilk may be offered, with additional breastmilk offered at a later time if the infant will consume more.